bugfishtm/Online-Book-Renting/README.md

 ## License

 For licensing information, please refer to the `license.md` file inside this repository's folder.
-Raum8 is designed to be both user-friendly and secure, ensuring that your image-sharing experience is enjoyable and protected.

-Thank you for choosing Raum8, and we hope you have a great time exploring and sharing images with the world!